-- Society and the environment include humanities courses on environmental ethics, history, and literature, as well as social science courses on environmental policy, cultural ecology, and international relations.
+- Society and the environment include humanities courses on environmental ethics degree, history, and literature, as well as social science courses on environmental policy, cultural ecology, and international relations.

 - The science and the environment track offers courses in conservation, ecology, environmental chemistry, climate change, and clean energy.

 - Sustainable business taps both liberal arts and pre-professional academic departments to examine sustainability, green business, and environmental economics.
 “Many schools address the science and societal side of environmental studies, but North Central’s sustainable business track goes further by training students in sustainable business practices,” says Mitra.

 “Because our environmental studies program is very interdisciplinary, we bring in faculty from all areas of the College,” she continues.
 “They each apply their own expertise and methods to the same question – how can we become a more sustainable society, leaving a world behind us that is better than the one we received, for future generations?

 Is Environmental Science the Best Fit for Me?
 When Should I Choose Environmental Studies?

 So which major is right for you?
 "To do well in either field, you need to be passionate about the subject.
 You should want to be a positive force in the world,” says Mitra.
 “Beyond that, think about what you want to do with your degree after graduation.
 Do you want to work in conservation, environmental chemistry, climate change science, and so on?
 Then maybe you should go for an environmental science program, or a science-related track of environmental studies.